shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion nodded.

 Gra and Drathalion left, heading straight for the given address.
+When they got there, Gra knocked on the door.

+“Hello?
+Toppol?
+Are you there?”

 [scene: reesu daisy find house of rats]